sharvari-deshp/TruthDrift/README.md

 ## Reproducibility

-To reproduce results (Stated in more detail within header titled: "How to Run the Project"):
+To get the same results (Stated in more detail within header titled: "How to Run the Project"):
 1. Download datasets and embeddings
 2. Run training script
 3. Run graph analysis